haukex/hgpstools/RPi3_Adafruit-GPS_NTP-chrony.md

 		recommendations gathered from various places,
 		and they could probably use some tweaking.)

-	-	`chronyc sourcestats`, and `watch chronyc sources`, if PPS is working there should be a `*` next to "PPS1" instead of a "?".
+	c.	`chronyc sourcestats`, and `watch chronyc sources`, if PPS is working there should be a `*` next to "PPS1" instead of a "?".

-	-	Since the RPi might be powered down unexpectedly, we get `chronyd` to regularly write data on the clocks by setting up the following in `root`'s `crontab`:
+	d.
+Since the RPi might be powered down unexpectedly, we get `chronyd` to regularly write data on the clocks by setting up the following in `root`'s `crontab`: